-Purpose Tourism for the Greater Good Values We support sustainable growth.
+Purpose Tourism for the Greater Good Values We su We support sustainable growth.
 We are empowered to drive positive impact through tourism.
 We are collaborative and inclusive.
 We value quality over quantity.
 We encourage slowing down.
 Overarching Aspirations COMMUNITY We love where we live, and enjoy sharing our place with visitors.
 We understand who we are, and our visitors do too.
-ENVIRONMENT We are leaders of positive impact initiatives that are contributing towards the regeneration of our land, water and wildlife.
+ENVIRONMENT We leaders of positive impact initiatives that are contributing towards the regeneration of our land, water, wildlife and culture.
 VISITOR We attract high value, values aligned visitors, who contribute towards positive impact programs and have a deep sense of connection with place.
 ECONOMY We want to grow the net value of the visitor economy to support a innovative, vibrant and resilent business community.
 INDUSTRY Local businesses are thriving, feel supported by an engaged and skilled workforce, and continually evolve to support visitor expectations.
-Our Strengths Nature, Marine & Wildlife.
-Authentic Regenerative Culture.
+Our Strengths Nature , Marine & Wildlife.
+Authentic Reger erative Culture.
 Vibe & Geography.
 Proximity to Melbourne.
-World-Class Events.
-Audiences We welcome all visitors, with a focus on attracting High Value, Values Aligned Visitors.
-Key Principles (5) Building a Resilient Tourism Ecosystem 2.
-Caring for our Environment & Community 3.
-Sharing our Story with Impact 4.
+World-Clas ss Events.
+Audiences We welcome all visitor s, with a focus on attracting High Value e, Values Aligned Visitors.
+Key Principles (5) 1.
+Building a Resilient Tourism Ecosystem 4.
 Enhance our Visitor Experiences 5.
-Improve Visitor Movements Focus Areas (32) 1.1 Plan Governance 1.2 Research & Insights 1.3 DMP Project Funding 1.4 Destination Advocacy 1.5 Industry Partner Program 1.6 Community Engagement 1.7 Emergency Preparedness 2.1 Visitor & Community Contribution 2.2 Positive-Impact Destination Leaders 2.3 First Peoples Partnerships 2.4 Positive-Impact Visitor Experiences & Events 2.5 Positive Visitor & Community Behaviours 3.1 Phillip Island/San Remo Story 3.2 Brand Marketing 3.3 Markets & Sector Partnerships 3.4 Visitor Collateral 3.5 Visitor Welcome Programme 4.1 Experience Development 4.2 Quality Accommodation 4.3 Major Events 4.4 Local & Community Events 4.5 Industry Capability Building 4.6 Workforce Development 4.7 Destination Planning 4.8 Planning Frameworks 4.9 Short Stay Accommodation 4.10 Major Projects 5.1 Short Visit Vehicle Contribution 5.2 Electric Vehicle Network 5.3 Active & Public Transport 5.4 Integrated Transport Planning 5.5 Marine Infrastructure Enablers of Success We will apply a Stewardship Approach to Plan Governance A regenerative and agile mindset will underpin our decision making Focus will be on whole of plan Accountability, instead of individual task responsibility Continuous Improvement will enable us to maintain a dynamic, evolving Plan Establishing community voice opportunities will support engagement to maintain social license Governance will be galvanized by strong stakeholder partnerships working collectively to achieve our purpose
+Improve Visitor Movements Focus Areas (32) 1.1 Plan Governance 1.2 Research & Insights 1.3 DMP Project Funding 1.4 Advocacy 1.5 Community Engagement 1.6 Industry Partner Program 1.7 Emergency Preparedness 2.1 Visitor & Community Contribution 2.2 Positive-Impact Destination Leaders 2.3 First Peoples Partnerships 2.4 Positive-Impact Visitor Experiences & Events 2.5 Positive Visitor & Community Behaviours 3.1 Phillip Island/San Remo Story3.2 Brand Marketing3.3 Markets & Sector Partnerships3.4 Visitor Collateral3.5 Visitor Welcome Programme 4.1 Experience Development 4.2 Quality Accommodation 4.3 Major Events 4.4 Local & Community Events 4.5 Capability Building 4.6 Workforce Development 4.7 Destination Planning 4.8 Planning Frameworks 4.9 Short Stay Accommodation 4.10 Major Projects 5.1 Short Visit Vehicle Contribution 5.2 Electric Vehicle Network 5.3 Active & Public Transport 5.4 Integrated Transport Planning 5.5 Marine Infrastructure Enablers of Success We will apply a Stewardship Approach to Plan Governance A regenerative and agile mindset will underpin our decision making Focus will be on whole of plan Accountability, instead of individual task responsibility Continuous Improvement will enable us to maintain a dynamic, evolving Plan Establishing a Community Voice will provide a continuous engagement loop to maintain social license Governance will be galvanized by strong stakeholder partnerships working collectively to achieve our purpose